What is temperature hypersensitivity?IN BRIEF

 - Avoid excessive temperature variations

-- Keep the ambient temperature as stable as possible
+- Maintain a stable ambient temperature as much as possible

 For further information